GHJMorsink/milliPillarStimulator/README.md

 Use a terminal program at the PC side.
 For Windows there are 'Putty', 'TeraTerm', and many more.
 Set the serial port to '19200 baud, 8 bits, No parity, 1 stopbit'.

+Note for PuTTY:
+ - Take care to set in menu *Change settings... --> Terminal --> Keyboard --> The Backspace key* to *Control-H*.